-In 2020, the Company has taken, or plans to take, the following steps to mitigate the risk that necessary Conflict Minerals used in the Company's products do not benefit armed groups.
+In 2021, the Company has taken, or plans to take, the following steps to mitigate the risk that necessary Conflict Minerals used in the Company's products do not benefit armed groups.

-- Maintain a Conflict Minerals Statement and the Company's Code of Business Conduct and Ethics Policy, consistent with OECD recommendations. - Maintain the Company's Principles of Supplier Conduct. - Developed a Conflict Minerals Policy and incorporated it in the Company's Global Sourcing Policy Document - Continue management processes for ensuring risks are adequately managed. - Maintain internal systems to support supply chain due diligence. - Continue to maintain or pursue terms and conditions of the Company's contracts with suppliers to stipulate that the Company's suppliers must use conflict-free minerals and alert suppliers to be prepared for further due diligence to prove that they are conflict free. - Third-party supplier used to further standardize and assist with ROCI and due diligence process, including requiring the Company's suppliers to complete the CMRT. - Continue education of suppliers on Conflict Minerals requirements.
+• Maintain a Conflict Mineral Supply Chain Policy and the Company's Code of Business Conduct and Ethics Policy, consistent with OECD recommendations.

+- Maintain the Company's Principles of Supplier Conduct. - Incorporate the Conflict Mineral Supply Chain Policy into the Company's Global Sourcing Policy Document. - Continue management processes for ensuring risks are adequately managed. - Maintain internal systems to support supply chain due diligence. - Obtain a Responsible Minerals Assurance Process (RMAP) assessment every three (3) years to perform a third-party audit of the Company's procedures in managing conflict minerals as a tungsten smelter and identify opportunities to continually improve our conflict minerals due diligence management system. - Continue to maintain or pursue terms and conditions of the Company's contracts with suppliers to stipulate that the Company's suppliers must use conflict-free minerals and alert suppliers to be prepared for further due diligence to prove that they are conflict free. - Third-party supplier used to further standardize and assist with ROCI and due diligence process, including requiring the Company's suppliers to complete the CMRT. - Continue education of suppliers on Conflict Minerals requirements.